Two WAY sWITCH

 Choosing the Right Switch

 Not all switches are created equal.
-In India, some trusted brands offer high-quality two-way switches that combine durability with safety.
+In India, some trusted brands offer high-quality two-way switches that work well in setups like 2 lights to one switch or 1 light two switches depending on your circuit design. that combine durability with safety.
 Here are a few options worth considering:

 Brand